nashville-software-school/server-side-python-curriculum/orientation/exercises/16_DJANGO.md

 1. Create a SQL script at the root of your project, where the database file is located.
 1. Open the database in your DB Browser
-1. Paste into DB Browser to execute SQL script
+1. Paste your SQL script into DB Browser's Execute SQL window and run it
 1. You can use insert statements kinda like this:
 `INSERT into Artist
 values (null, "The Kinks", 1964)`